dahlend/kete/docs/api/spice.rst

    cSPICE is difficult to use in a thread safe manner which is limiting when performing orbit calculations on millions of objects.

-Data files which are automatically included:
+Data files which are automatically downloaded:

 DE440 - A SPICE file containing the planets within a few hundred years.

-BSP files are also automatically included for the 5 largest asteroids, which are used for numerical integrations when the correct flags are set.
+BSP files are also automatically downloaded for the 5 largest asteroids, which are used for numerical integrations when the correct flags are set.

 PCK Files which enable coordinate transformations between Earths surface and the